-The following flow is proposed.
-We start first from precise definitions of all derived layers or options, which are expected to be used in physical design rules or descriptions of legal devices.
-The definitions lead to a final fixed set of key words, which are allowed in physical DRs or descriptions of legal devices.
-The set contains, for example, entries for definition of such notions as GATE, HOT NWELL, NTAP, BUTTED DIFFUSION and so on, as well as information, extracted from the technology file, such that names and purposes of layout layers, value of grid and so on.
-In addition, the set contains key words to choose between minimal, maximal, exact options for the values and so on.
-The set of key words may be divided into sub-sets, such that only values from a particular sub-set are allowed in certain fields of certain templates.

-When the set of allowed key words is fixed and stored as the relevant data structure, the DRM composer may pass to the stage of filling the fields in the pre-defined set of templates for physical design rules or descriptions of legal devices.
-Any field that is aimed to contain a value from the (sub-)set of key words, either is checked on-the-fly for its correctness or is presented as a choice list.
+- Specification: First, we start from precise definitions of all derived layers or options, which are expected to be used in physical design rules or descriptions of legal devices.
+The step is made once.
+The definitions lead to a final fixed set of key words and/or notations, which are allowed in physical DRs or descriptions of legal devices.
+The set might slightly vary for different processes but it is expected to be pretty stable.
+In extreme cases, the set may be extended after profound analysis and justification. - The set may contain, for example, entries for definition of such notions as GATE, HOT NWELL, NTAP, BUTTED DIFFUSION and so on. - In addition, the set may contain more information, extracted from the technology file, such that the names and purposes of layout layers, value of grid and so on. - The set may be divided into sub-sets, such that only values from a particular sub-set are allowed in certain fields of certain templates. - Moreover, the set may contain key words to choose between minimal, maximal, exact options for the values and so on. - Exploitation: When the specification is fixed and stored as the relevant data structure, the DRM composer may pass to the stage of filling the fields in the pre-defined set of templates for physical design rules or descriptions of legal devices. - Any field that is aimed to contain a value from the (sub-)set of key words, either is checked on-the-fly for its correctness or is presented as a choice list. - Only fields for the numerical values (for example, the particular value of the width) will not be so. - Moreover, many other checking procedures may be involved at this step.
+For example, check precision on the given numeric values against grid, etc.

-Only fields for the numerical values (for example, the particular value of the width) will not be so.
-Moreover, many other checking procedures may be involved at this step.
-For example, check precision on the given numeric values against grid, etc. The precise information, obtained as the result of the filling of the templates is stored as a relevant data structure and will be re-used for particular patterns for further generation of DRM as well as DRC and LVS runsets, implemented in particular languages or tools.
-Moreover, the information will be used also for the automatic generation of the corresponding test cases for the DRC and LVS runsets.
+- The precise information, obtained as the result of the filling of the templates is stored as a relevant data structure and will be automatically exploit for particular patterns for further generation of DRM as well as DRC and LVS runsets, implemented in particular languages or tools. - Moreover, the information will be used also for the automatic generation of the corresponding test cases for the DRC and LVS runsets.